Trial-In-Error/therm-ale/README.md

 Raspberry Pi Setup
 ==================
+1. Ensure that the raspberry pi is connected to the internet.
-1. Connect a raspberry pi to an [a la mode](http://wyolum.com/projects/alamode/) or a [standard arduino using a voltage divider or a logic level converter](http://blog.oscarliang.net/raspberry-pi-and-arduino-connected-serial-gpio/).
+2. Connect the raspberry pi to the [a la mode](http://wyolum.com/projects/alamode/) or a [standard arduino using a voltage divider or a logic level converter](http://blog.oscarliang.net/raspberry-pi-and-arduino-connected-serial-gpio/).
-2. Disable getty and prevent serial writes on boot by following the Raspberry Pi GPIO Configuration section of [this website](http://blog.oscarliang.net/raspberry-pi-and-arduino-connected-serial-gpio/).
+3. Disable getty and prevent serial writes on boot by following the Raspberry Pi GPIO Configuration section of [this website](http://blog.oscarliang.net/raspberry-pi-and-arduino-connected-serial-gpio/).
-3. Install node.js.
+4. Install node.js.
-4. From the project directory, run `npm install`.
+5. From the project directory, run `npm install`.
 If this fails with `failed to fetch from registry`, uninstall node.js (`sudo apt-get purge nodejs npm`), and then reinstall using the command line instructions available [here](http://node-arm.herokuapp.com/).
 Version 0.12.1 verified to work.
 Then run `npm install`.
-5. Edit settings.json.
+6. Edit settings.json.
-6. Start the serial listener with `node server.js`.
+7. Start the serial listener with `node server.js`.

 Arduino Setup
 =============